FDA Finalizes New Mammography Dense Breast Notification Rule

 False Positives (additional images and benign biopsies)

-ACS review of the same data
+ACS review

 Increased risk of false positive with dense breasts among women 40-49